Skip to main content

 Seller Central → Reports → Business Reports → Detail Page Sales and Traffic by Child Item.
 The Buy Box Percentage column per ASIN is the underlying value.
 Run the report across a date range and plot the column to approximate the card’s line.

 Amazon does not provide a ready-made multi-ASIN Buy Box trend chart; this card aggregates and visualises the per-ASIN Buy Box Percentage over time for you.
-Timing, settlement, and reporting-lag table:
+Timing, settlement, and reporting-lag table: Why our number may legitimately differ from Business Reports: Cross-connector reconciliation against other connectors the same seller may run:

 Known limitations / merchant FAQs

 Why is the line aggregated instead of per-ASIN?
 A single chart per ASIN across 50 ASINs is unreadable.
 The aggregate line gives you a portfolio health signal; when it moves, drill into Top Buy-Box-Loss ASINs for the specific ASINs.
 A drop fired the alert but my prices have not changed.
 Why?
 Buy Box share depends on more than price.
 The usual non-price causes are a stockout (share goes to zero), a new third-party offer, or a seller-metric breach (late shipments, order defects) that reduced your Buy Box eligibility.
 Check inventory and account-health cards first.
 The trend dipped and recovered on its own.
 Should I do anything?
 A self-recovering dip is usually a transient competitor undercut or a brief stockout.
 If it recovers within a week and does not recur, no action is needed.
 Persistent or repeating dips deserve investigation.
 Why does adding a new product change the whole line?
 The aggregate is computed over your top-revenue ASIN basket.
 When a new launch enters that basket, the mix changes and the line can step even though no individual ASIN’s win rate moved.
 This is expected.
 Can I change the alert threshold?
 Yes.
-The drop >5pp WoW default is configurable per profile in the Sensitivity tab.
+The drop >5pp WoW default is configurable per profile in the Alert Rules tab.
 Tighten it if you run thin-margin ASINs where small Buy Box losses hurt, loosen it if your category is naturally volatile.

 Tracked live in Vortex IQ Nerve Centre